-DSLRs will do the best for the effect you want: they have a fast shutter release so you don’t miss the moment, and autofocus so you can focus on the essentials.
-For such cameras, you can choose a variety of lenses: telephoto lenses for long-range shooting or portrait lenses for capturing faces in close-up.
-The only thing that can bring inconvenience is rather large dimensions and weight.
-Taking a photo invisibly will be a little more difficult.
+DSLRs will do the best for the effect you want: they have a fast shutter release, so you don't miss the moment, and autofocus so you can focus on the essentials.
+For such cameras, you can choose various lenses: telephoto lenses for long-range shooting or portrait lenses for capturing faces in close-up.
+The only thing that can bring inconvenience is the rather large dimensions and weight of the camera.
+Taking a photo from a distance will be a little more complicated.

-They are good because they have ample shooting capabilities and at the same time are small, like soap dishes.
-Special “invisible” lenses can be purchased for them, which look like a camera cover.
-And other optics for such cameras are small in size – just what we need!
-In particular, old-school lenses from film cameras are suitable for them – they will give an interesting effect and serve as the beginning of your experiments with street photography.
+They are good because they have ample shooting capabilities and, at the same time, are small, like compact cameras.
+Special lenses can be purchased for them, which look like a camera cover.
+And other lenses for such cameras are small in size - just what we need!
+In particular, old-school lenses from film cameras are suitable for them - they will give an interesting effect and serve as the beginning of your experiments with street photography.

 A good option for those new to street photography.
 These cameras have a small size, with which it will be easier to shoot unnoticed, as well as a nice price.
 Among the minuses, we would like to highlight the lack of interchangeable lenses, simplified control (often without manual focus), slow operation of the shutter button, and leisurely autofocus.
 In the case of such cameras, try to opt for models with good aperture and fast shooting.